SalomePlatform/adao/doc/en/scripts/simple_KalmanFilter2.rst

 iteratively.
 The keyword "*nextStep*", included in the execution order, allows to not store the background in duplicate of the previous analysis.

-In a completely similar way to the reanalysis, the estimate is made in displaying intermediate results during iterative filtering.
+In an entirely similar way to the reanalysis (knowing that intermediate results can be displayed, which are omitted here for simplicity), estimation gives the same results during iterative filtering.
 Thanks to these intermediate information, one can also obtain the graphs illustrating the estimation of the state and the associated *a posteriori* error covariance.